Map of the whole of Shiga Prefecture

 It is located almost in the center of the village of Ryuboshi, about 1.3 kilometers south of JR Konan Station.
 This ninja house was built in the Edo period (1603-1868) as the residence of Mochizuki Izumonokami, the leading family of the 53 Koka ninja families, and is the only real ninja house in existence.
 It looks like a common farmhouse with a thatched roof, but it has hidden rooms on the mezzanine and the third floor, which can be entered via stairs by visitors.
 The house has other tricks developed by the wisdom of ninja, such as a revolving door, a trap, a secret passage, and a secret window.
 The tools and weapons used by Koka ninja are also exhibited, allowing visitors to see the wisdom and ideas of ninja at that time.
 A guide is available to provide information on the house.
 Address2331 Ryuboshi, Konan-cho, Koka-shi, Shiga Opening Hours9:00 to 17:00 (admission until 16:30) Regular Closing Daywithout a holiday Website

-• Okubuwa Sports-no-Mori no name
+• Okubuwa Sports-no-Mori Recommended spots

 スポット画像未設定